Rhododendrons

 In 1787, Vahl travelled to Norway in search of plants to be illustrated in Flora Danica.
 (Norway was then a Danish territory.)
 From Copenhagen, he went by ship to Christiania (Oslo), then north through the Gudbrand Valley and further on to the town of Lom, situated at the foot of the highest peaks of Norway, in Jotunheimen and Dovre.
 In 1792, Vahl wrote enthusiastically about a botanical trip near the town: “One of the rarest Norwegian plants, Azalea lapponica, was ample reward for struggling towards the peak of a high mountain, through snow and morass.
 The pleasure of having seen this plant alive was further increased by the fact that it might easily have escaped my attention, as only two bushes were growing here.”
 (Source: H. Knudsen 2014.
 Fortællingen om Flora Danica.
 Lindhardt & Ringhof, in Danish)

-Lapland rhododendron, var. parvifolium, photographed on the Chukotka Peninsula, eastern Siberia.
+Lapland rhododendron, var. parvifolium, Chukotka Peninsula, eastern Siberia.
 (Photo copyright © by Kaj Halberg)

 Rhododendron lepidotum

 White-flowered form, Ghunsa Valley, eastern Nepal.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

-The rare yellowish form, encountered in the Gokyo Valley, Khumbu, eastern Nepal.
+The rare yellowish form, observed in the Gokyo Valley, Khumbu, eastern Nepal.
 (Photo copyright © by Kaj Halberg)

 Rhododendron lowii